-Compare Australia’s two largest frequent flyer programs and find out which one offers you the most value.
+Compare Australia’s two largest frequent flyer programs and discover which one offers you the most rewards.

 For anyone who travels regularly, being a member of a frequent flyer program can offer a number of rewards.
 Virgin and Qantas dominate the Australian market and both have competitive frequent flyer programs.
 We’ve put the two head-to-head by comparing some of their most popular features to see which program comes out on top.